mdabir1203/42_Object_Oriented_Cheatsheets/README.md

 --- Inspired from this guy : https://github.com/mortennobel/cpp-cheatsheet

 # If this makes your life easy .
-Feel free to give a sponsor or fund me through a project of yours Your help will be appreciated with gratitude and prayers
+Feel free to give a sponsor or fund me through a project of yours.
+Your help will be appreciated with gratitude and prayers